ulfmagnetics/kkddrecords/README.md

     - Download links for whatever formats have been uploaded appear below album.
     - Decent default cover image if no art

 - Easy-to-use album uploader.
-Need to facilitate KKDD members to fill in missing content.
+Need to facilitate the filling in of missing content byKKDD members.
     - Password authentication.
     - Log who uploaded album and when.
     - Upload ZIP of album tracks and artwork.